freshdaz/Workshop_Group_Replication/README.md

 # Workshop_Group_Replication
-Materials for MySQL Group Replication workshop
+Materials for MySQL Group Replication's workshop

+For demo purpose only

+/!\ DO NOT USE IN PRODUCTION !